-Here are the most common health problems that prevent pregnancy, plus tips on how to get pregnant.
+Here are the most common health or medical problems that stop pregnancy, plus tips on how to conceive a baby without having to see a fertility doctor.

 She says getting pregnant is partly luck, partly internal body mechanisms, and partly other uncontrollable factors.
 In , you’ll learn how to control what you can control to get pregnant, and how to cope with the common health problems that prevent pregnancy.

-“Not all of us have perfect cycles, youth on our side, or an easy time getting pregnant,” writes Twenge. “[Here] are some solutions to common problems you might encounter.”
+“Not all of us have perfect cycles, youth on our side, or an easy time getting pregnant,” writes Twenge. “[Here] are some solutions to common health problems you might encounter.”
+If you feel depressed just thinking about the possible reasons you can’t conceive, read Hope for Women Who Want to Get Pregnant.

 Difficulty tracking your ovulation cycle